 In order to avoid infidelity infecting your marriage, here are some things to consider:

 - It all goes back to honesty and trust.
 If you don’t trust your partner, you’re going to drive a wedge between the two of you.
 If you’ve given your partner a reason to not trust you, then that distrust is on you.
-Be open and honest with what you’re thinking and feeling as you make your way through life together.
+Be open and honest about what you’re thinking and feeling as you make your way through life together.
 Don’t find someone else to fill a need that you could’ve gotten at home if you had said something about it.

 - If you can’t uphold your vows to marriage, then end it with your spouse.
 There will be temptations out there, and more often than not, your spouse will give you a reason to entertain them.
 They’re imperfect, but so are you.
 If your wedding vows can’t keep you from doing something that you shouldn’t, break it off and be honest.
 Trying to sneak around the rulebook just so you can have your cake and eat it, too, is as selfish as it gets.